 Contrastive Loss

 This is a classic loss function for metric learning.
 Contrastive Loss (Chopra et al. 2005) is one of the simplest and most intuitive training objectives.
-Let \(x_1, x_2\) be some samples in the dataset, and \(y_1, y_2\) are their corresponding labels.
-Also, for some condition \(A\), let’s denote \(\unicode{x1D7D9}_A\) as the identity function that is equal to \(1\) if \(A\) is true, and \(0\) otherwise.
+Let \( x_1, x_2 \) be some samples in the dataset, and \( y_1, y_2 \) be their corresponding labels.
+Also, for some condition \( A \), let’s denote \( \mathbb{1}_A \) as the identity function that is equal to \( 1 \) if \( A \) is true, and \( 0 \) otherwise.
 The loss function is then defined as follows:

 Triplet Loss